Antibacterial Activity of Roasted Coffee Beans and Caffeine

 Coffee and Oral Health

-The researchers found that both green and roasted coffee prevented the bacteria from sticking to the teeth.
-Some isolated coffee compounds had the same effect.
+The researchers found that both green (raw) and roasted coffee prevented the bacteria from sticking to the teeth, though the roasted product was more effective.
+Some isolated coffee compounds were also effective.
 The scientists think that certain chemicals in coffee bind to the tooth enamel, preventing the bacteria from attaching.

 The discoveries described above are very interesting and could be very important as well.
 Results in a living body may not be the same as those obtained in lab equipment, however.

 It's probably important that coffee is drunk black, without any additives, if a person hopes to experience oral health benefits.
 Milk and sugar can be harmful to teeth.
 Sweet or milky coffee drunk slowly is especially dangerous, since the saliva doesn't get a chance to repair any damage to the tooth enamel before it encounters another onslaught of harmful fluid.

 Some dentists have noticed an increase in tooth decay in people who spend hours in front of a computer screen, slowly sipping sweetened, milky coffee as they work.
 Even milky coffee without added table sugar (sucrose) can damage tooth enamel if it's drunk over a long period of time, since milk contains other types of sugars.
 This is the reason for baby bottle syndrome, also called baby bottle tooth decay, which can occur in babies who suck on a bottle of milk for a long time.

 Strange as it may sound, the human body is thought to contain around ten times more bacteria than human cells.
 The bacterial population is often referred to as our microbiome.
 The bacteria in the microbiome live on our skin and inside internal passageways that connect to the outside world, including the respiratory tract and the digestive tract.
 The greatest number of bacteria reside in our large intestine.